syedfarhadhaider5/syedfarhadhaider5/README.md

 ## About me
 I work with small businesses who struggle with manual processes, slow customer response, and inefficient systems.
 I help them automate workflows using AI, chatbots, and scalable web applications.
-I focus on building production ready systems used in real business environments.
+I focus on building production-ready systems used in real business environments.

 Running a small food business taught me that customers only pay when they see real value, I apply the same principle when building software.